- Career Quiz

 Most of the major online job boards, and quite a few smaller job boards, carry roles in the disability, community and aged care sector.
 If you read our advice on carecareers you will pick up job names, role types, service types and organisation names that you can use as ketwords in your search.

 Can applicants from overseas gain sponsorship from organisations in the sector?

-If you don’t have a visa to work in Australia you may like to contact some organisations directly as they may be in a position to provide sponsorship.
-You can search for organisations in your area in our Employer Directory.
+If you don’t have a visa to work in Australia you could consider contacting some organisations directly.
+However in most cases they are unlikely to be in a position to provide sponsorship.

 What format should my resume be in?

-After you’ve applied for a job online you will be asked to register your details with carecareers, if you haven’t already.
-You’ll then need to login to complete the application process.
+You will be asked to register your details, if you have not done so already, and then probably to login again to complete the application process.

 Why does carecareers collect personal information?